Accused told gardai ‘I did it’ days after Ashling Murphy death, court told

 The teacher was stabbed 11 times in the neck while out jogging, the jury heard.

-A man accused of the murder of an Irish schoolteacher last year told gardai “I did it… I am the murderer” while receiving treatment in hospital, a jury has heard.
+A man accused of the murder of an Irish schoolteacher last year told gardai “I did it” days after her death, a jury has been told.

-Ashling Murphy was killed while jogging along a canal in Tullamore, Co Offaly, last January 12.

-Jozef Puska, 33, with an address at Lynally Grove in Tullamore, Co Offaly, has pleaded not guilty to the charge.
+Jozef Puska, 33, with an address at Lynally Grove in Mucklagh, Tullamore has pleaded not guilty to the charge.

-Outlining the case to the jury at Dublin’s Criminal Courts of Justice on Tuesday, senior counsel for the prosecution Anne-Marie Lawlor said that “quite a number” of maps, some of the 25,000 hours of CCTV footage collected by gardai, and witness evidence would feature in the case.
+Outlining the case to the jury at Dublin’s Criminal Courts of Justice on Tuesday, senior counsel for the prosecution Anne-Marie Lawlor said that the evidence included “quite a number” of maps, some of the 25,000 hours of CCTV footage collected by gardai, and witnesses who were at the canal walkway.

-She said Ms Murphy was stabbed 11 times to the right side of her neck, and had other wounds that may have been defensive injuries.
+She said Ms Murphy received 12 sharp-force injuries, 11 of which were stab wounds to the right side of her neck, and had other wounds that may have been defensive injuries.

+She said with the charge of murder, the jury needed not only to decide “who did this, who killed Ashling”, but also that there was an intention to kill or seriously injure.

+She told jurors that the only conclusion that could be drawn from the number of stab wounds to the neck was that at the very least, the person intended to seriously injure Ms Murphy.

 Ms Lawlor told the court there was no prior connection “of any kind” between Ms Murphy and Puska.